somudas/wannahack22/cryptography/Hensel's Play.md

 You can read about the lemma [here](https://brilliant.org/wiki/hensels-lemma/).

-Once we understand the math, we can write a scipt to do the solving for us.
+Once we understand the math, we can write a script to do the solving for us.

 ```python
 # Constants